Spain turns back cars from land borders as coronavirus death toll rises to 491

 More than half of jobs in the country are dependent on small or medium-sized companies and Spain has one of the developed world’s highest unemployment rates that has persisted during an economic upturn.

-Hundreds of thousands of Spaniards are already dependent on social security handouts having been sent home temporarily from companies such as Volkswagen (VOWG_p.DE) and Burger King.
+Hundreds of thousands of Spaniards are already dependent on social security handouts having been sent home temporarily from companies such as Volkswagen and Burger King.
+(Editing by Peter Graff)